Alabama Sheriff Legally Took $750,000 Meant To Feed Inmates, Bought Beach House

 "The Food Bill is a controversial issue that's used every election cycle to attack the Sheriff's Office," Entrekin said.
 "Alabama Law is clear regarding my personal financial responsibilities of feeding inmates.
 Until the legislature acts otherwise, the Sheriff must follow the current law."

-Before he made headlines for profiting off the law, Entrekin was better-known for being indebted by it.
+Before he made headlines for profiting off the law, Entrekin was better known for being indebted by it.

 When Entrekin's predecessor died while still in office, all the money in the food provision account went to his estate — as state law dictated, a county official told NPR.
 Entrekin had to borrow $150,000 to keep the inmates fed.
 He was paying down that debt for years, The Gadsden Times reported.

-In 2009, while he was still in debt from paying for inmates' food, Entrekin told the Gadsden Times that he personally thought the law needed to be changed.
+In 2009, while he was still in debt from paying for inmates' food, Entrekin told the Times that he personally thought the law needed to be changed.
 But he noted that it might cost more money for taxpayers if the county commission had to manage jail kitchens through an open bid process.

 David Akins, the chief administrative officer of the Etowah County Commission, agrees with that assessment.
 He says the commission is not eager to take on that duty, as some other local governments have done.